rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/creating_bootable_images.md

 {{<package package="system/base-dracut-modules" >}} is required to be installed with `luet` in case you are building manually the initrd from the Dockerfile and also to run `dracut` to build the initrd, the command might vary depending on the base distro which was chosen.

-{{<package package="system/kernel" >}} and {{<package package="system/dracut-initrd" >}} can also be installed if you plan to use kernels and initrd from the `cOS` repositories and don't build them / or install them from the official distro repositories (e.g. with `zypper`, or `dnf` or either `apt-get`...).
+{{<package package="system/kernel" >}} and {{<package package="system/dracut-initrd" >}} can also be installed if you plan to use kernels and initrd from the `Elemental` repositories and don't build them / or install them from the official distro repositories (e.g. with `zypper`, or `dnf` or either `apt-get`...).
 In this case you don't need to generate initrd on your own, neither install the kernel coming from the base image.

 ## Building